productinfo/essentials-bookshelf-accordion/README.md

 ShinobiEssentials Bookshelf Accordion (Objective-C)
 =====================

-A ShinobiEssentials Demo app showing how to use the accordion component.
+A ShinobiEssentials Demo app showing how to set up the accordion component along with implementing its datasource and how to style it.

 ![Screenshot](screenshot.png?raw=true)